-If a Block - Renew tag that is not configured with Allow Override is applied to a domain name, it cannot be renewed.
-The domain name can, however, be manually renewed by Registry and system-level users if the associated Block - Renew tag has been configured with the Allow Override setting.
+If a Block - Renew tag that is configured with the Block - Full setting is applied to a domain name, it cannot be renewed.
+The domain name can, however, be manually renewed by Registry and system-level users if the associated Block - Renew tag has been configured with the Block - Approval setting.

-If a Block - Renew tag configured with Allow Override is applied to the domain name, the following will occur if a domain name renewal request is submitted:
+If a Block - Renew tag configured with the Block - Approval setting is applied to the domain name, the following will occur if a domain name renewal request is submitted:

 - 1. The pendingRenew status will be assigned to the domain name. - 2.
-The Registrar will be charged the renewal fee. - 3.
-Additional statuses that are associated with the pendingRenew state are also applied to the domain name.
+The Registrar will be charged the renewal fee. - Additional statuses that are associated with the pendingRenew state are also applied to the domain name.
 These statuses are serverTransferProhibited, serverUpdateProhibited, and, server-RenewProhibited. - 4.
 The expiry date of the domain is modified to the current expiry date plus the renewal period. - 5.
-The Life Cycle State Ends date is changed to 3000-01-01 00:00:00 (UTC). - No system transitions will be permitted to affect the domain name while it is waiting for the renewal to be approved. - Until the domain name renewal is approved or rejected, no additional changes will be made in terms of life cycle transitions as all deadlines will be temporarily suspended. - An email notification message will be sent to the Registry indicating that the renewal request has been submitted. - 9.
+The Life Cycle State Ends date is changed to 3000-01-01 00:00:00 (UTC). - 6.
+No system transitions will be permitted to affect the domain name while it is waiting for the renewal to be approved. - 7.
+Until the domain name renewal is approved or rejected, no additional changes will be made in terms of life cycle transitions as all deadlines will be temporarily suspended. - 8.
+An email notification message will be sent to the Registry indicating that the renewal request has been submitted. - 9.
 No email notification messages will be sent to either the Registrar or Registrant.